TaQsiimUwU/Task-manager-with-GUI/README.md

 ## License

-This project is licensed under the GPT License.
+This project is licensed under the MIT License.